Waka Hub Project 2025-2030

 -

-Establish an all inclusive educational space for waka training, celestial navigation, and marine environmental education of schools, community groups and visitors.
+Establish an all inclusive educational space for waka training, celestial navigation, and marine environmental education of schools, community groups, visitors and the public.

 -